linode/docs/docs/security/upgrading/upgrade-to-ubuntu-16-04.md

 You are now ready to install Ubuntu 16.04 LTS on your Linode.

-## Upgrading from Ubuntu 14.04 LTS
+## Upgrading from Ubuntu 14.04 LTS to Ubuntu 16.04 LTS

-Here's how to upgrade from Ubuntu 14.04 LTS to Ubuntu 16.04 LTS.
 Remember to perform these steps in a Lish or Glish session:

-1. If it's not already, install the `update-manager-core` package:
+1. Install the `update-manager-core` package:

         apt-get install update-manager-core